 Manager, Marketing & Outreach

-Marisa Muñoz brings to the team a strong marketing background, having engaged in projects in a variety of fields including digital marketing, newspaper publications, community event planning, and business development.
-A member of the Surge marketing team, Marisa engages in recruitment and fundraising related marketing, social media, and email communications.
+Marisa Muñoz brings to the team a strong marketing background, having engaged in projects over ther last 9 years in a variety of fields including digital marketing, newspaper publications, community event planning, and business development.
+As the Marketing and Communications Manager at Surge Institute, Marisa engages in recruitment and fundraising related marketing, social media project plans, email communications, and additional high-level marketing needs.
 She spent three years as a volunteer dance teacher at Chicago Public Schools and is driven by a passion to help young women of color establish healthy communication and self-love.
+She is a firm believer in proactive self-improvement and remaining calm in the eye of the storm.

 Vice President, Marketing Strategy